Backflow – Why It Happens and How to Prevent It

 These sources can be dishwashers, swimming pools, lawn sprinklers, toilet tanks, washing machines, or even garbage cans or gutters that you clean using your garden hose.

 There are different reasons why water pressure can drop.
 Common reasons are broken water mains, fire hydrants being opened, or a pumping station failure.
 When there is a huge loss of water pressure, the water might be drawn into that system at other spots nearby.

 How Backflow Can be Prevented

 First, you want to have a yearly inspection to detect any potential contamination sources.
-A plumber will be able to install different devices in your system anywhere the wastewater and freshwater could be cross-connected.
+A plumber will be able to install different devices in your system anywhere the wastewater and fresh water could be cross-connected.
 So long as municipal water is flowing in just one direction, these devices are going to stay open.
 But if it reverses, the device will prevent water that is contaminated from going into your system.

 Hose bib – This will protect one outlet such as a water faucet that is outside.
 This compact assembly has a spring that only allows water to flow in a single direction.
-If the water pressure drops, this spring will close and there is a valve that opens which will discharge that backflowing water so that it’s prevented from getting into your supply of fresh water.
+If the water pressure drops, this spring will close and there is a valve that opens which will discharge that backflowing water so that it’s prevented from getting into your supply of freshwater.

 Vacuum breakers (pressure type) – These are installed in that pipe that is supplying water to your sprinkler system and it constantly senses pressure in the system.
-If there is a drop in the system and it goes below the air pressure entering through an inlet above the ground, there is a check valve which will stop backflow.
+If there is a drop in the system and it goes below the air pressure entering through an inlet above the ground, there is a check valve that will stop backflow.